Vikas0693/kudvenkat-angular/readme-tutorial.md

 Video 30: Creating new Employee and adding it to backened
     a)*Showing page title as 'Edit/Create Employee' based on from where user land on that page b)Making post request to backened

+Video 31:Modules in Angular
+    a)Feature Module:
+    b)Root Module:
+    c)Core Module: To create singleton services accross whole app and is imported in Root Module only. d)Shared Module: Forms, Pipes,Directives etc are in Shared Modules. e)Routing Module:
+    f)Home & pageNotFound component created with ng g c home --flat.
+Where flat does not create folder g)Added Error Handling when list of employee is not showned